 The Hiring Process

 When you inquire, you will probably be asked to apply in person.
 And it’s quite likely that you will be hired on the spot, subject to obtaining your license.
 You’ll probably walk out with the required form signed by the superintendent, who is happy to learn that his or her chronic substitute shortage is one step closer to being solved.
 Chances are, the staff at the district will be able to assist you with the process of applying for your license.
 When you visit the district office, you should plan on being hired that day.
 Therefore, it’s a good idea to bring along your college transcript, as well as the ID documents (driver’s license and passport or social security card) to complete all of the required forms that day.
+(And don’t forget to bring your checkbook, since they’ll probably want a voided check to set you up for direct deposit.)
+There’s generally no need to provide a resume, although if you have one prepared, it’s probably a good idea to bring a copy along.
 When the license is approved, you’ll start getting jobs.

 You will be told the mechanics of how you get jobs.
 Before the internet came into existence, school districts employed a person often known as the “gatekeeper.”
 This person would report to work at 5:00 AM and wait for teachers to call in sick.
 When they did, he or she would start calling substitutes to fill the vacancy.

 The job function of the “gatekeeper” has now been largely automated.
 Instead of a human calling you, you will go to a website and/or receive an automated telephone call.
 You will see all available positions and be able to select one.
 My district, and most others, use a system called AESOP.
 If you want to limit yourself to particular schools or grades, you have this option.
 But your license allows you to teach any grade level from preschool through adult, and you’ll be given the opportunity to take any available assignment.
 Since you don’t have to deal with a human being on the other end of the phone, it is very easy to be selective and take only the “good” jobs.